Engineering a best-ever Baja finish

 “I had the most autonomous group of kids ever for Baja,” Coughlin said.
 “I was so proud.
 These kids rose to the occasion and built the car.”

-Then, with 48 hours before departure, they hit a roadblock: in Coughlin’s absence, they had to find to other NMC faculty to make the trip.
+Then, with 48 hours before departure, they hit a roadblock: in Coughlin’s absence, they had to find two other NMC faculty members to make the trip.

 Communications instructor Mark Howell and math and science instructor Steve Drake stepped up.
 Howell spent three years working on a NASCAR pit crew and writes a weekly column for a NASCAR website.
 But on this trip he was able to see the race track from a new perspective.

 “From a professor’s standpoint, it really was a very fulfilling experience to see NMC students not only bring their ideas into reality, and not just make them functional but competitive,” Howell said.
 “This was an amazing piece of design, a really smart piece of engineering.
 These kids had really done their homework.”